Eating Disorders Prevention

 Universal prevention

 Universal prevention typically focuses on preventative measures aimed at large populations.
 For eating disorders, this type of intervention may focus on the incoming freshman class at a large university or all teenagers in a specific city.
-The people in these groups usually have varying levels of risk, and prevention measures can be put in place through sweeping actions like changing policy and initiating education instead of focusing on specific risk factors.
+The people in these groups usually have varying levels of eating disorder risk, and prevention measures can be put in place through sweeping actions like changing policy and initiating education instead of focusing on specific risk factors.
 Universal prevention usually also involves advocating for changes in laws and cultural norms.

 Selective prevention

-Selective prevention is generally aimed at people who do not have eating disorders but are at risk of developing them.
+Selective prevention is generally aimed at people who do not have eating disorders but are at risk of developing eating disorders.
 Selective prevention usually involves interactive, multisession education.
 It can take the form of presentations or classes for at-risk groups or education about the mental and physical implications of extreme dieting or disordered eating.

 Targeted prevention

 Targeted prevention is normally aimed specifically at people who are at high risk because they already have risk factors or some symptoms of eating disorders.
-This type of intervention can be aimed at individuals and small groups to improve coping skills, promote a balanced approach to eating habits and exercise, and improve self-esteem.
+This type of eating disorder intervention can be aimed at individuals and small groups to improve coping skills, promote a balanced approach to eating habits and exercise, and improve self-esteem.

 The Body Project

-One intervention backed by several organizations and institutions is the Body Project, a group-based preventative intervention approach backed by 20 years of research.
+One eating disorder intervention backed by several organizations and institutions is the Body Project, a group-based preventative intervention approach backed by 20 years of research.
 The Body Project was developed by researchers at the University of Texas at Austin, Stanford University, and the Oregon Research Institute and has been delivered to more than one million high school girls and college-aged women around the world.

 The Body Project generally provides a platform for girls and young women to talk about and address unrealistic beauty and body standards and develop self-esteem and a healthy body image.
 The program is primarily designed for girls and young women between ages 12 and 26 and can be implemented in various settings, including colleges, high schools, summer camps, scout troops, and community centers.